Sicily Travel Blogs: Stories, Tips, and Guides Across the Island

 Our three full days in Cefalù, but was it enough?

-We end our holidays in Palermo, a chaotic, colourful and yet unforgettable city filled with markets, noise, culture — and even octopus beaks.
+We end our holidays in Palermo, a chaotic, colourful and yet unforgettable city filled with markets, noise, culture — and even octopus beaks in my food.
 A day at Mondello beach made up for it.